Kinoma/SourceDocumentation/kinoma_documentation_template.md

    Continuation of list item above (preceded by three spaces in Markdown)

+The following example illustrates the preferred format for beginning list items with a term or phrase that is then elaborated on.

+- **Bold term or phrase** — An elaboration on the term or phrase follows here.
+An em dash surrounded by spaces precedes the elboration.

+- **Next such item** – And so on.

 ###Cross-References and Links
 When referring to another Kinoma document (or any Kinoma web page), do not explicitly show the link; for example, [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/), [_KinomaJS JavaScript API Reference_](http://kinoma.com/develop/documentation/javascript/), and [_KinomaJS XML API Reference_](http://kinoma.com/develop/documentation/xml/).
 When referring to anything else on the web, show the link explicitly, as in this example: